 Makhsud is a Canada Research Chair Tier II in Advanced Functional Materials, and an Assistant Professor in the Departments of Chemistry and ECE at the University of Victoria.
-Prior to this position, he was a Banting PDF at the University of Toronto (2017-2019), a Visiting Scholar at MIT (April-July 2018), a PDF at KAUST (2014-2016).
-He received his Ph.D. from Moscow State University (2013).
-Makhsud authored 100+ publications in peer-reviewed journals, cited 10,000+ times with h-index of 50 (Google Scholar).
-Makhsud enjoys spending time with his family and cooking ‘pilaf’.
+Prior to this position, he was a Banting PDF at the University of Toronto (2017-2019), a Visiting Scholar at MIT (April-July 2018), and a PDF at KAUST (2014-2016).
+Grown-up in Tajikistan, he received his Ph.D. from Lomonosov Moscow University (2013).
+Makhsud was named 2021 Highly Cited Researcher by Clarivate Analytics.
+He authored 100+ publications in peer-reviewed journals and cited 11,000+ times with an h-index of 51 (Google Scholar).

 He joined the group in October 2020 after receiving his Ph.D. from the University of Saskatchewan.
 He has over six years of experience in perovskite-based technologies.
 He has his masters from the Indian Institute of Technology, Madras.
 His current research interest focuses on the accelerated discovery of semiconducting materials for different applications.

-Vishal received his B.Tech. in Metallurgical Engineering from Indian Institute of Technology(BHU), Varanasi, India (2015) and his M.Sc. in Materials Science and Engineering from Oklahoma State University, Tulsa, U.S.A.
+Vishal received his B.Tech. in Metallurgical Engineering from the Indian Institute of Technology(BHU), Varanasi, India (2015), and his M.Sc. in Materials Science and Engineering from Oklahoma State University, Tulsa, U.S.A.
 (2019).
 During his master’s, he worked on perovskite and organic optoelectronic devices for near-infrared detection.

 Dongyang has a keen interest in the development of perovskite-based optoelectronic devices and their commercialization.

-Awais received his B.Sc. in Electrical Engineering from Bahauddin Zakariya University, Multan, Pakistan (2015) and his M.Sc. in Renewable Energy Engineering from University of Science and Technology (KIER), Daejeon, South Korea (2020).
-During his master’s, he worked on flexible CIGS thin film solar cells.
-He currently has interest in stablizing the perovskite solar cells for industrialization.
+Awais received his B.Sc. in Electrical Engineering from Bahauddin Zakariya University, Multan, Pakistan (2015) and his M.Sc. in Renewable Energy Engineering from the University of Science and Technology (KIER), Daejeon, South Korea (2020).
+During his master’s, he worked on flexible CIGS thin-film solar cells.
+He currently has an interest in stabilizing the perovskite solar cells for industrialization.

 Parinaz Moazzezi, Ph.D. student

 Parinaz received her B.Sc in Electrical Engineering from IK international University in Iran and earned her M.Sc in Micro and Nano Electric Devices from TMU.
 During her master thesis, she worked on Perovskite materials with emphasis on their application in light-emitting diodes.
-She is interested in light-matters interaction.
-She will start her PhD in Fall 2021
+She is interested in light-matter interaction.
+She will start her Ph.D. in Fall 2021

 |Rebecca Kirsch||Undergraduate student, 2020|